adeo/mozaic-design-system/src/pages/Contributing/Designers/index.md

 I checked that my pattern is in the right Sketch library and it’s in somewhere that makes sense.

 ## 3. The naming conventions have been respected in my file
 A design system needs to respond to a certain number of criterias.
 Naming conventions is one of the most important.
+It helps file organization and generates a common language.

 > Here is a link where you'll find more informations about that : https://mozaic.adeo.cloud/GetStarted/Designers/namingConvention/